eko234/kakoune-recent-buffers/README.md

 when firing `show-recent-buffer`, the keys `j`, `k`, `l` and `<semicolon>` will respectively take you to the 2nd, 3rd, 4th and 5th lats visited buffer.

-It will omit buffers with earbuds and works correctly with files that include spaces
+It will omit buffers with earbuds, works correctly with files that include spaces and removes entries when buffers are closed.

-## TODO
-  - [ ] remove buffers from list if they are closed